watspeed/systems-platform-security/lab7/lab7-guide.md

 - `App/` directory: all information about code running in the host (potentially untrusted) environment
    * `App.cpp`: **IMPORTANT**: source code for the host application which will invoke the SGX enclave.

-Take a look at the file content that are marked with **IMPORTANT**, examine their code closely, and try to understand how the `Enclave` (in SGX) and the `App` (in host environment) might interact with each other.
+Take a look at the file contents that are marked with **IMPORTANT**, examine their code closely, and try to understand how the `Enclave` (in SGX) and the `App` (in host environment) might interact with each other.